Nitheesh14125/Nitheesh14125/README.md

 <!--
 **Nitheesh14125/Nitheesh14125** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-## 👨‍💻 About Me

-- 🎓 BTech CSE (Cyber Security) student at Sri Venkateswara College of Engineering
-- 🧠 Passionate about AI Engineering, Cybersecurity, and System Design
-- 🛠 Currently working on Backend Systems, APIs, and Scalable Applications
-- 📚 Learning Data Structures, Distributed Systems, and Machine Learning
-- 🚀 Building projects in AI, FastAPI, and System Design
-- 🧪 Exploring real-world security problems and solutions
-- 🏆 State Champion Boxer (2022)
-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...